pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Simulating Cosmic Reionization

 \section{Simulating Cosmic Reionization}

 To study the EoR, we need to model the time evolution of the ionization state of the intergalactic medium (IGM) within a cosmological framework.
-This involves solving a system of chemistry equations that track the evolution of the relative abundances of primordial species, such as hydrogen and helium.
-These equations take into account various physical processes, including photoionization, collisional excitation, recombination, heating and cooling \citep[e.g.][]{Furlanetto2006}.
+This involves solving a system of chemistry equations that track the evolution of the ionization state of primordial species, such as hydrogen and helium.
+These equations take into account various physical processes, including photoionization, collisional excitation, recombination, heating, and cooling \citep[e.g.][]{Furlanetto2006}.

-In this work, we will focus on the simplest case, considering only hydrogen.
-This choice is justified by the fact that hydrogen constitutes the major part of the IGM.
-The primary objective of this paper is to present an update to the ray-tracing method, specifically designed for utilization on GPUs.
-The \ray{} code incorporates modules to encompass all the aforementioned elements \citep{friedrich2012radiative}, and we plan to later extend this approach to incorporate more complex chemistry networks.
-The ionization state of the hydrogen gas is described by the following \emph{chemistry equation} \citep[e.g.][]{Choudhury2006physics, Choudhury2009analytical},
+In this paper, we will focus on the simplest case, considering only hydrogen.
+This choice is justified because hydrogen constitutes the major part of the IGM.
+The original \ray{} code includes extensions also to consider helium ionization and multi-frequency photo-heating \citep{friedrich2012radiative}, and we plan to incorporate these extensions into \pyray{} gradually.
+The primary objective of this paper is to present an update to the general ray-tracing method.